The Enchanted Snake: Tale type

 The tale is classified in the international Aarne-Thompson-Uther Index as types ATU 425A, "The Animal (Monster) as Bridegroom", ATU 432, "The Prince as Bird", and ATU 433, "The Prince as Serpent".
+The second revision of the index, made in 1961 by scholar Stith Thompson, referred to the tale as "Pentamerone II, No. 5" and listed it under the general type AaTh 433, "The Prince as Serpent".
 French scholars Paul Delarue and Marie-Louise Thèneze recognize the tale as a combination of types: AT 433A (subtype of type ATU 433) and ATU 432.
 Renato Aprile, editor of the Italian Catalogue of Tales of Magic, classifies the tale under type 432.

 Motifs

 The urging of her father to marry the beast because he had promised her represents a factor clearly present in arranged marriages.
 This tale has been interpreted as symbolically representing an arranged marriage; the bride's revulsion to marrying a stranger being symbolized by his bestial form.

 The episode of the heroine overhearing the animals that talk about how to cure the ailed prince occurs in tale type ATU 432, "The Prince as Bird".